 Students receiving financial aid are required to maintain acceptable academic progress towards graduation from a degree or program.
 The federal government requires students to complete 67% or more of all courses attempted, maintain a grade point average of 2.0 or higher, and complete their program within 150% of the time needed to graduate.

 Students failing to meet SAP are NOT eligible to receive financial aid.
-Should any student have extenuating circumstances that prevented them from meeting SAP, they can file the HCTC SAP Appeal Form with the HCTC Financial Aid Office.
-The appeal is reviewed and the student is contacted by email of the result.
+Should any student have extenuating circumstances that prevented them from meeting SAP, they can file a SAP appeal through their student self-service account The appeal is reviewed and the student is contacted by email of the result.

 YES, the certificate must be 16 credit hours or greater in length to be eligible for financial aid funding.
 Students pursuing a certificate that is less than 16 credit hours in length will be required to pay their tuition, books, and fees.